-To receive these benefits, be sure to use the Air NZ mobile app and also enter your Airpoints number to eligible bookings.
-Perks during the four-month trial period include:
+To receive these benefits, be sure to use the Air NZ mobile app and also enter your Airpoints number on eligible bookings.
+Perks during the trial period include:

-- Opportunity to submit OneUp cash upgrade bids with a 30% weighting on the offer
+- The opportunity to submit OneUp cash upgrade bids with a 30% weighting on the offer.

-- Extra 1x 23kg bag on New Zealand domestic and international flights at no extra charge, provided the fare includes a checked bag
+- Extra 1x 23kg bag on Air New Zealand domestic and international flights at no extra charge, provided the fare includes a checked bag.

-If you earn more than 100 Status Points during this time, you’ll unlock a further eight months of Air New Zealand Gold Status, including two Recognition Upgrades that provide you with a one-cabin class upgrade on any Air New Zealand flight sector.
+If you earn more than 100 Status Points during this time, you’ll unlock a further eight months of Air New Zealand Gold Status.
+This includes two Recognition Upgrades that provide you with a one-cabin class upgrade on any Air New Zealand flight sector.

 How do I earn 100 Status Points?

-It’s possible to earn Status Points across the pond with the trans-Tasman bubble now open for business, though Perth residents will find it much easier than anyone in the Eastern States.
-Here’s how you could earn 100 Status Points on Air New Zealand-operated flights from the west:
+It’s possible to earn Status Points across the pond when the trans-Tasman bubble is open for business, though Perth residents will find it much easier than anyone in the Eastern States.
+At least, when travel restrictions permit!
+Here’s how you could earn 100 Status Points on Air New Zealand-operated flights from the west coast:

 If you’re travelling from Sydney, Melbourne or Brisbane, you’ll need to fly a bit more often or book a higher fare to reach that goal sooner:

-- Sydney-Auckland return with at least one leg in Business Class (from 82 Status Points one-way Business, plus at least 18 Status Points the other way in the lowest Economy ‘seat’ fare)
+- Alternatively, Sydney-Auckland return with at least one leg in Business Class (from 82 Status Points one-way Business, plus at least 18 Status Points the other way in the lowest Economy ‘seat’ fare).

-Finally, domestic travel within New Zealand is also eligible for earn, of course.
+Finally, domestic travel within New Zealand is also eligible, of course.
 Using Auckland-Queenstown as an example:

-Air New Zealand’s Touch of Gold is a great incentive for Qantas and Velocity Frequent Flyers to dip their toes into Air New Zealand and Star Alliance perks, with a free status match for four months.
+Air New Zealand’s Touch of Gold is a great incentive.
+Qantas and Velocity Frequent Flyers can dip their toes into Air New Zealand and Star Alliance perks, with a free status match for four months.

-It also gives the opportunity to increase this by a further eight months if you fly and collect 100 Status Points, which is reasonably easy to do.
-While quarantine-free international travel is limited to New Zealand at present, holding Star Alliance Gold status could be handy if further travel bubbles are opened up later.
+It also gives you the opportunity to increase this by a further eight months if you fly and collect 100 Status Points.
+That’s reasonably easy to do.
+While international travel is limited at present, holding Star Alliance Gold status could certainly come in handy down the line.